 Sonny, who’d never displayed such dark tendencies before, met Cheryl after getting in touch with her several years after the transplant, wanting to express his sincere gratitude.
 The pair, who were almost 30 years apart in age, fell deeply in love soon after they agreed to meet.
 To most, they appeared happy, with friends describing Sonny as a good man and the sort of person who would gladly help someone he didn’t even know.
 Sonny and Cheryl had even talked about their experiences at donor-recipient conventions and fundraisers.

 7 Amy Tippins Suddenly Has New Skills

 Not only did 17-year-old Amy Tippins develop a sudden craving and liking for hamburgers following her successful liver transplant in 1993, but she also suddenly developed a deep sense of moral and civic duty and an appreciation for her community at large.

 That wasn’t the strangest thing she noticed, however.
 She seemed to have new abilities as well.
-She noticed that she would wonder into hardware stores without realizing what she was doing.
-Also, she had knowledge of a whole range of complex do-it-yourself skills and was physically able to carry them out.
+She noticed that she would wander into hardware stores without realizing what she was doing.
+Also, she knew a whole range of complex do-it-yourself skills and was physically able to carry them out.

 William Sheridan turned to drawing as a hobby to take his mind off waiting for a heart donor to become available.
 Truth be told, he wasn’t very good.
 However, one of the first things he noticed following his surgery in 2006 was that all of a sudden, his talent for art had seemingly improved tenfold.